 - Make sure to maintain proper chemical balance to ensure your pool is clean.

-- Don’t forget to clean your pool filter!
+- Don’t forget to clean your pool equipment as well!

 One of the best ways to clean your pool is to put your back into it!
 Here are the steps to skimming and brushing your pool.